evelinar26/bank-tech-test/README.md

 - After reviewing the requirements and acceptance criteria, I broke down both into User Stories.
 I used the User Stories to diagram the classes I wanted to use.
 I used TDD and Node to interact with the code.
 With more time, I would have probably added a class for formatting elements (numbers, date and currency), so that, if needed, all of them can be easily changed.

+## Built with
+- Javascript

+## Test
+To test this program, run:
+$ jest